 Nodules and blebs

-Nodules and blebs are lumps and bumps created due to incorrectly placed filler.
-This is usually filler that is placed too superficially (too close to the surface of the skin).
-They generally look like white or skin coloured lumps and are painless and harmless, but can sometimes look unsightly.
+Nodules and blebs are lumps and bumps.
+They occur due to a number of reasons.
+Sometimes it's due to incorrectly placed filler - usually filler that is placed too superficially (too close to the surface of the skin).
+Or the filler may have become moulded into a ball.
+Nodules and blebs generally look like white or skin-coloured lumps and are painless and harmless, but can sometimes look unsightly.

 To treat these, a practitioner will either massage and warm them with a compress, then the nodule is punctured and the goo is released.
 Alternatively, the filler is dissolved with hyaluronidase, which is a prescription-only medicine.

-Very rarely, people are allergic to the filler.
+Very rarely, people are allergic to the filler itself.
 Though, more commonly, they are allergic to the anaesthetic included in the filler.
 These reactions can range from very mild to severe.

 Symptoms of allergic reaction include: